Decapping by ALPH1 produces ppRNA

 MW.

-ALPH1 is the atypical enzyme that trypanosomes use for mRNA decapping (in place of the usual decapping enzymes of eukaryotes, Dcp2).
+ALPH1 is the atypical enzyme that trypanosomes use for mRNA decapping (in place of the usual decapping enzyme of eukaryotes, Dcp2).

-Here, we characterise the enzymatic activity of ALPH1 using several orthogonal assays and reach suprising conclusions:
+Here, we characterise the enzymatic activity of ALPH1 using several orthogonal assays and reach surprising conclusions:

 - ALPH1 prefers RNAs without m7G methylation, despite the heavy methylation of trypanosomal mRNA (cap 4)